Mental energy monitoring during pregnancy

-Where does your energy go to?
+Where does my energy go to?

 Pregnant women have a higher heart rate since more blood circulates through their body, but this does not explain the higher orange peaks in Lotte’s results.
 As her baseline is higher, she has to spend more mental energy when performing a task.
 This is clearly visible in this graph where you see some high orange peaks.

-Happy moments will boost your energy
+Happy moments also demand energy

 Lotte continued to watch her energy balance, also after her baby girl was born, as she understood the importance of keeping mentally fit to be able to fully enjoy these unique but tiring first months of being a mother.

 Are you interested in using the Mindstretch app within your company for health prevention?
 Do you wish to guide your employees on both a mental and a physical level?